WTF is Quibi? A bold bet on short-form streaming

-Quibi, a mobile-only subscription video service set to launch Monday in the US, has been pumping up the hype for months.
+Quibi, a mobile-only subscription video service set to launch Monday in the US and Canda, has been pumping up the hype for months.
 It has the backing of all the major Hollywood studios.
 A seemingly endless litany of film, TV, music and sports stars are making shows.
 And it's raised $1.75 billion to fund its ultra-expensive short-form videos and to pay for splashy marketing like a Super Bowl ad.
+And its brought T-Mobile on board to offer free subscriptions to some of its wireless customers.

 Quibi is ramping up in the middle of a wave of new streaming services, as tech and media giants all rush to be the one shaping the future of video.
 But that means Quibi will be competing for your subscription dollars against heavy-duty upstarts like Disney Plus, Apple TV Plus, Peacock and HBO Max, as well as established players like Netflix.
 And, of course, Quibi faces a Goliath in YouTube, the short-video OG that already draws in more than 2 billion viewers every month.